Promotion of Sustainability Management

 graph:Domains for identifying significant risks and opportunities relating to the CSR Policy (key CSR domains)

-We analyze risks and opportunities identified in Step 2 and determine significant sustainability issues (materiality) relating to CSR Policy.
-In order to ensure the appropriateness of materiality, we also incorporate feedback from stakeholders including outside experts when determining materiality.
+The Group analyzes the risks and opportunities identified in Step 2 and determines key sustainability issues (materiality) relating to the CSR Policy.
+The Group determines materiality, incorporating the opinions of external experts and other stakeholders, to ensure the appropriateness of materiality.

 Materiality and Response Plan